adinger/ARMovie/README.md

 ### SOURCE CODE TO BE UPLOADED SOON

 An Android app that allows users to scan IMDB movie posters and displays the information for that movie.
+It also allows users to add new movies that are not already in the cloud database.

 Stack: Unity C#, Vuforia, TMDB API, OMDB API.